Oslo · Operators

 • Maritime and shipping decks led by fleet capacity and global tonnage.
 US logistics and US enterprise customers want a US route narrative and US service-level claim on the front page.

 • Slow, considered follow-up cadence.
-Three weeks of Nordic professional silence reads as care at home and as disinterest in the US.
+Three weeks of Nordic professional silence lands as care at home and as disinterest in the US.
 The opportunity has rotated to the next vendor before the considered reply lands.

 The company is not the problem.
 The leader is not the problem.
-The US-facing frame is, and the frame is fixable.
+The US buyer path is, and the buyer path can be fixed.

 The fix sequence